tangentsoft/pidp8i/README-throttle.md

 ## Underclocking

-There are a couple of reasons to make the software run slower than it does by default.
-Saving CPU power is one reason.
-Another is emulating the speed of a real PDP-8 variant.
+There are many reasons to make the software run slower than it normally would.
+You may achieve such ends by giving the `--throttle` option to the `configure` script:

-There are several `configure --throttle` option values available to achieve such ends:

-*   `--throttle=STRING`: any value not otherwise understood is passed directly to SIMH in `SET THROTTLE` commands inserted into the generated `boot/*.script` files.
-You can use any string here that SIMH itself supports; [RTFM][tfm].

 *   `--throttle=CPUTYPE`: if you give a value referencing one of the many PDP-8 family members, it selects a value based on the execution